 We finished our meal with a hot cup of coffee.

 I really enjoyed the relaxed feel at the Oceana Restaurant, the delicious food and lovely company.
 They also have a gorgeous buffet every Sunday.
-I was disappointed I couldn’t attend due to my very early flight back to the UK the same day.
+I was sad that I couldn’t attend due to my very early flight back to the UK the same day.
 I´d love to return and try the chef’s signature dish, which he described in detail (see the below interview).
-I can’t recommend Oceana Restaurant enough for its exquisite food, attentive staff and the stunning location.
+I can’t recommend Oceana Restaurant highly enough for its exquisite food, attentive staff and the stunning location.